-Playing her first Grand Slam final, the eighth-seeded Kvitova comfortably beat the fifth-seeded former champion Maria Sharapova of Russia 6-3, 6-4.
+Playing her first Grand Slam final, the eighth seeded Kvitova beat Russia's former champion Maria Sharapova in straight sets, 6-3, 6-4.

-No joy for Marina Erakovic in the women's doubles: the New Zealand No 1 and her Thai partner Tamarine Tanasugarn lost their semi-final against Germany's Sabine Lisicki and Samantha Stosur of Australia.
+No joy for Marina Erakovic in the Women's Doubles, the New Zealand number one and her Thai partner Tamarine Tanasugarn have lost their semi-final to Germany's Sabine Lisicki and Samantha Stosur of Australia.

-Resuming at 5-5 in the decisive third set after bad light had forced the match into a second day, Erakovic and Tanasurgarn were two points away from the final before Lisicki and Stosur fought back to win 6-3, 4-6, 8-6.
+Resuming at 5-5 in the decisive third set after bad light forced them into a second day, Erakovic and Tanasurgarn were two points away from the final before Lisicki and Stosur fought back to take the last set and the match, 6-3 4-6 8-6.

-The top-seeded American brothers Bob and Mike Bryan won the men's doubles for the second time, beating the eighth seeds, Robert Lindstedt (Sweden) and Horia Tecau (Romania), 6-3, 6-4, 7-6.
+The American Bryan brothers won the Wimbledon men's doubles for the second time, the top seeded Bob and Mike Bryan beating the eighth seeds Robert Lindstedt of Sweden and Horia Tecau of Romania 6-3 6-4 7-6.